eagle840/killercoda-labs/Elastic_Beats/step3.md

 ### harvaster

-a process that takes a discovered file and ships it to ES, you'll be able to see them being created in the filebeat logs (-e)
+a process that takes a discovered file and ships it to ES, this is tracked through the data folder.
+You'll be able to see the harvesters being created in the filebeat logs (-e)

 CAN I JUST USE THE FOLLOWING FILE IN THE DOCKER CONTRAINER AS THE SOURCE FILE?